Decriminalize

 neighborhoods where residents tend to be less organized and have less political

-noise, violence, littering, harassing people, or the like, can all be dealt with
+like noise, violence, littering, harassing people, or the like, can all be

 Regarding Carol Leigh's appearance on the Bill O'Reilly show, she should not

-not hooked on drugs.
-I strongly believe in the longstanding legal principle of
+are not hooked on drugs.
+I strongly believe in the longstanding legal principle

-"innocent until proven guilty," and if someone like O'Reilly is going to make
+of "innocent until proven guilty," and if someone like O'Reilly is going to

-allegations like that, the ball is in his court to provide the statistics and
+make allegations like that, the ball is in his court to provide the statistics

-evidence to back them up.
-Saying that the only solution to the violence against
+and evidence to back them up.
+Saying that the only solution to the violence

-street prostitutes is to get them off the streets is clearly blaming the
+against street prostitutes is to get them off the streets is clearly blaming

-prostitution is not due to the nature of prostitution itself -- selling sexual
+is not due to the nature of prostitution itself -- selling sexual services

-services has no more intrinsic connection with violence than does selling sports
+has no more intrinsic connection with violence than does selling sports tickets

-tickets -- but is simply a consequence of the fact that prostitution has been
+-- but is simply a consequence of the fact that prostitution has been criminalized.

 It's useful to be aware of current political realities and attitudes, in order